rwilliams/jrubywiki/UnlimitedStrengthCrypto.md

 Unlimited Strength Crypto
 =========================

 In order to comply with US cryptography export laws, JDKs and JREs based on OpenJDK will ship -- but not enable -- unlimited-strength cryptography.
-In order to enable unlimited-strength crypto, you have a few options:
+In order to enable unlimited-strength crypto, you have two options:

 Install the "Unlimited Strength" policy files from Oracle
 ---------------------------------------------------------